kedricdaly/cs50/2021/final-project/readme.md

 ```
 python gmail_subaddresses.py
 ```
+By deafult, only the first 500 messges are searched.

 * Command line parameters:
 * * Max Messages: search for only this many messages in reverse-chronological order